-Debtors that file for relief under Chapter 13 will have their bankruptcy case administered by a bankruptcy trustee.
+Debtors that file for bankruptcy relief will have their bankruptcy case administered by a bankruptcy trustee.
 For a period of 3 to 5 years, you will make monthly plan payments to the trustee based upon your disposable income.

 Some of your debts maybe paid in full.
 These are often called priority debts.
 Priority debts include, child support, alimony and certain tax obligations.
 After these priority payments, your plan will include your regular payments on secured debt, such as a car loan or mortgage.
 The plan must show that any disposable income you have left after making these required payments will go to repaying un-secured debts, such as your credit card and medical debt.
 Typically, the trustee will collect your payments each month and disburse it to your creditors based on their priority.
 For example secured debt, priority unsecured debt, second and general unsecured debt last.